-In cooperation with the Lehigh Valley Association of Independent Colleges (LVAIC), Muhlenberg students have the opportunity to participate in a summer study abroad program in German and Spanish (2 units).
+In cooperation with the Lehigh Valley Association of Independent Colleges (LVAIC), Muhlenberg students have the opportunity to participate in a summer study abroad program in German, Italian, and Spanish (2 units).
 Each of the programs offers a total cultural experience.
 Therefore, no partial credit is allowed.
 The classroom instruction is reinforced through tutorials and augmented by numerous cultural and social events, including visits and excursions to selected points of interest.
 A proficiency examination will determine the level at which a student will enroll.
-A summer program in Italian is also available.
-Students interested in any of these programs should consult with the chair of the Languages, Literatures, and Cultures department.
+Students interested in any of these programs should consult with the chair of the Languages, Literatures, and Cultures Department.